tableflip/score-board/readme.md

 ```
 npm install
 ```
-This module wraps some handy function calls around localforage.
-The idea is you have a generic score board to which you add teams.
-Then you can update scores more succinctly like this.
+This module is a generic score board for your browser.
+Initiate with team names in an array.
 ```js
 var ScoreBoard = require('score-board')
 var scoreBoard = new ScoreBoard(['sharks', 'jets'])